'Drink more water' is the world's most overstated skin care tip.

-'Drink more water' is the world's most overstated skin care tip.
-It is in every Top 10 Article and Supermodel Secrets Interview... and induces an eye roll from me every time.
+There is no doubt about the drinking water skin benefits, but it is in every Top 10 Article and Supermodel Secrets Interview... and induces an eye roll every time.

 Well, until now at least.
-I might have to take back those eye rolls...
+We might have to take back those eye rolls...

 Drinking more water can improve your skin quite dramatically.
 But it takes something different than the usual unhelpful and oversimplified '8 glasses a day' advice.